cat101/CasaC-Wiki/en/index.md

 ## Introduction

-La CasaC is a comfortable, efficient, low maintenance & sustainable family house.
-All of this is achieved through innovative construction & design techniques and lots of automation.
-When I started planning La CasaC I had two options in order to automate it: use commercial products like home automation controllers, security lighting, burglar alarm, etc. and then spend my time trying to integrate proprietary protocols or use Open Source hardware and software to build/integrate everything from scratch.
+La CasaC is a comfortable, energy efficient, low maintenance and sustainable house.
+It is an ongoing project me and my wife started back in 2012.
+After three years of design and planning and two years of construction we moved in.

+When I started planning La CasaC I had two options: use commercial products like home automation controllers, security lighting, burglar alarm, etc. and then spend my time trying to integrate proprietary protocols or use Open Source hardware and software to build/integrate everything from scratch.
 Having suffered the commercial/closed approach with my previous house I decided to try the latter.

 <!-- ## What can the house do?